Kioubit/FlapAlerted/README.md

 #### Docker

 Clone this repository and run `docker build .` to generate a docker image.
-Environment variables can be used to specify the configuration options by capitalizing the command line flags.
+Environment variables can be used to specify the configuration options by capitalizing the command line flags and adding a `FA_` prefix to them.
+For instance, to set the ASN number, use the following environment variable: ``FA_ASN=<asn value>``